algorandfoundation/algokit-utils-py/docs/source/capabilities/account.md

 The `AccountManager` is a class that is used to get, create, and fund accounts and perform account-related actions such as funding.
 The `AccountManager` also keeps track of signers for each address so when using transaction composition to send transactions, a signer function does not need to manually be specified for each transaction - instead it can be inferred from the sender address automatically!

-To get an instance of `AccountManager`, you can use either use the `AlgorandClient` via `algorand.account` or instantiate it directly:
+To get an instance of `AccountManager`, you can either use the `AlgorandClient` via `algorand.account` or instantiate it directly:

 ```python
 from algokit_utils import AccountManager